-The proposed Spanish major meets the guidelines published in the 1972 report entitled "An Academic Plan for the Urbana-Champaign Campus."
+The proposed major in the Teaching of Spanish meets the guidelines published in the 1972 report entitled "An Academic Plan for the Urbana-Champaign Campus."
 Through the three required basic skills courses, the three required introduction to the disciplines courses, and the electives, students will acquire the ability to understand someone else speaking about a discipline-related topic and be able to engage that person in discussion; speak about topics related to their particular area of study and to develop and articulate positions in oral and written Spanish using appropriate sociolinguistic registers with few grammatical errors.
 In terms of cultural competency, students will demonstrate an understanding of the perspectives and products of the cultures studied; acquire information and recognize the distinctive viewpoints that are only available through the study of a foreign language and texts produced in different cultural contexts; recognize different patterns of interaction that are relevant in different cultural settings; and reflect on their own cultural frame of reference and their own cultural conditioning.
 Students will receive professional preparation by acquiring broad knowledge of the disciplines that comprise contemporary Hispanic studies (cultural, literary and linguistic studies) and knowledge of the three basic populations represented by Hispanic studies (Spain, U.S. Latino/a, and Latin America) as well as of their languages, cultures, and literary production.

-PROPOSED EFFECTIVE DATE: Fall 2008
+PROPOSED EFFECTIVE DATE: Fail 2008

 CLEARANCES:

-Musumle' 10/22/07
+Surver : 10/23/07

 Department of Spanish, Italian, and Portuguese Date

-(Intelle 10/23/07
+10/26/07

 School of Literatures, Cultures, and Linguistics Date

-0) 711 5 414/08
+Foreign Language Area Committee 12/10/07

+Foreign Language Area Committee Ďate

+- and West 4/4/08

 College of Liberal Arts and Sciences Date

+dhit Ruch 4/14/08 Date

+Council on Teacher/Education Date

 Office of the Provost Date